 Lois Mitchell has maintained a firm commitment to community service and volunteerism throughout her life.
 Her belief in the value of amateur sport, to both individuals and the community as a whole, prompted volunteer service as a Director of the Hockey Canada Foundation, Ambassador and Governor of the Canadian Women's Hockey League, Co-Chair of the Gold-Medal Plates dinner in support of aspiring Olympians and a board member for the inaugural World Women's Under-18 Hockey Championships.
 She has long been a proud patron of the Special Olympics Canada Foundation.
 The Mitchells have extended generous patronage over the years to a variety of programs and scholarships to support Canada's athletes and to foster opportunities for women in amateur sport.

-Lois Mitchell became a Member of the Order of Canada 2012 and received the Queen Elizabeth II Diamond Jubilee Medal the same year.
+In 2015, Lois Mitchell became a Dame of Justice of the Order of St. John.
+In 2012 she was named a Member of the Order of Canada and received the Queen Elizabeth II Diamond Jubilee Medal the same year.
 She was awarded the Alberta Centennial Medal in 2005 and was named Calgary Citizen of the Year for 2008.
 In 1998 she received the Calgary Women of Distinction Award in the category of Arts and Culture.

-Lois and Doug Mitchell maintain a home in Calgary where Doug serves as National Co-Chair with Borden Ladner Gervais LLP.
-Their family includes four children and spouses: Shelley (Mike Boehm), Steven (Barb), Scott (Annette) and Sue Ann, and seven grandchildren: Spencer, Shelby, Sasha, Shannon, Jake, Rhyan and Bo.
+His Honour, Doug Mitchell currently serves as National Co-Chair with Borden Ladner Gervais LLP.
+Their Honours' family includes four children and spouses: Shelley (Mike Boehm), Steven (Barb), Scott (Annette) and Sue Ann, and seven grandchildren: Spencer, Shelby, Sasha, Shannon, Jake, Rhyan and Bo.